 Our ambition is that after 7 years at The Folkestone School for Girls our students:

 All students in years 7 and 8 study a broad and balanced curriculum accessing the traditional spectrum of academic subjects: Maths, English, Science, Geography, History and Modern Foreign Languages.
-For breadth and balance they also study Music, Art & Design, Drama, Computing, Religious Education, PSHCE and Physical Education.
-In year 9 students are able to personalise their own curriculum to better reflect their own interests and aspirations.
-All girls choose 2 options from the Ebacc suite of subjects; History, Geography or a modern foreign language (from a choice of French or Spanish).
+For breadth and balance, they also study Music, Art & Design, Drama, Computing, Religious Education, PSHE and Physical Education.
+There is an early focus on ‘joy and wonder’ as opposed to ‘shock & awe’ as we seek to engage and inspire students about the majesty of the world we live in and the chances we have.
+In year 9, students are able to personalise their own curriculum to better reflect their own interests and aspirations.
+All girls choose 2 options from the Ebacc suite of subjects: History, Geography or a Modern Foreign Language (from a choice of French or Spanish).
 Whilst language study is encouraged and indeed languages are chosen by the majority of girls, our traditional academic curriculum does not currently compel girls to study a Modern Foreign Language and instead we prefer to offer girls a greater degree of choice within their academic curriculum.
 Together with 2 x English, Mathematics and 2 x Science GCSEs these subjects combine to form the broad and balanced academic package that our girls will need for the future.
 With GCSE Religious Education compulsory too, all girls therefore study at least 8 traditional academic qualifications to GCSE.

 Students then choose two further subjects which enable further personalisation.